The Lehman Trilogy: Productions

 The Lehman Trilogy opened at Comédie de Saint-Étienne in Saint-Étienne in a French translation.
 In 2015 Luca Ronconi directed the Italian premiere, at Piccolo Teatro in Milan.
 The play was eventually translated and staged in several cities across Europe.

-Adapted by British playwright Ben Power and directed by British director Sam Mendes, the play made its English debut in London at the National Theatre in the Lyttelton Theatre, running from 12 July 2018 to 20 October 2018.
+Translated by Mirella Cheeseman, adapted by British playwright Ben Power from Massini's epic poem, and directed by British director Sam Mendes, the play made its English debut in London at the National Theatre in the Lyttelton Theatre, running from 12 July 2018 to 20 October 2018.

-The National Theatre staging of the play transferred to the United States at the Park Avenue Armory, New York City, from 22 March 2019 to 20 April 2019.
+The National Theatre's staging of the play transferred to the United States at the Park Avenue Armory, in New York City, from 22 March 2019 to 20 April 2019.

 This production then returned to the West End Piccadilly Theatre starting on 11 May 2019 for a limited twelve week run, which was extended for another 4 weeks, ending on 31 August 2019.

 The National Theatre production was set to revisit the United States, originally to open on Broadway at the Nederlander Theatre on 7 March 2020 in previews, officially on 26 March.
 Adam Godley, Ben Miles, and Simon Russell Beale, who play the three title brothers, their sons, and grandsons, would reprise their performances.
 As of 12 March 2020, the show suspended production due to the COVID-19 pandemic.
 In June 2021, it was reported that The Lehman Trilogy would reopen in previews on 25 September 2021 and officially on 14 October.
 Godley and Beale would return to the production, while Adrian Lester would replace Miles.
 The Broadway production's final performance was on 2 January 2022.

 The National Theatre production appeared at the Ahmanson Theatre in Los Angeles in a limited engagement from 3 March 2022 through 10 April 2022, starring Godley, Beale, and Howard W. Overshown, Miles' understudy from the Broadway production.
 The production was scheduled to continue in San Francisco at the American Conservatory Theater, but was indefinitely postponed on 3 March 2022 with the National Theatre Productions Managing Director citing "a myriad of obstacles that left us unable to say with confidence when the show can arrive in the Bay Area".

-The production will return to London's West End at the Gillian Lynne Theatre for a limited season from 14 January to 20 May 2023, starring Nigel Lindsay, Michael Balogun and Hadley Fraser.
+The production returned to London's West End at the Gillian Lynne Theatre for a limited season from 14 January to 20 May 2023, starring Nigel Lindsay, Michael Balogun and Hadley Fraser.

+An international tour began performances at The Theatre Royal, Sydney in February 2024, with a cast featuring Adrian Schiller, Aaron Krohn and Howard W. Overshown.
+The production toured to San Francisco at the American Conservatory Theater in May and June 2024, with John Heffernan replacing Schiller, who died in April 2024.

+In September 2024 the production returned again to the Gillian Lynne Theatre in London's West End for a strictly limited run from 24 September 2024 to 5 January 2025, seeing the same main cast as the International tour.